ArduPilot/ardupilot_wiki/dev/source/docs/ros2-cartographer-slam.rst

 Configure ArduPilot
 ===================

-If you'd like to get the information from Cartographer to go into Ardupilot's extended kalman filter, you will need to change some parameters, you can do that through any GCS, including mavproxy:
+If you'd like to get the information from Cartographer to go into ArduPilot's extended kalman filter, you will need to change some parameters, you can do that through any GCS, including mavproxy:

 -  :ref:`AHRS_EKF_TYPE <copter:AHRS_EKF_TYPE>` = 3 to use EKF3
 -  :ref:`EK2_ENABLE <copter:EK2_ENABLE>` = 0 to disable EKF2